Aankhen (2002 film): Production

 The film's working title was "All The Best" but was later changed for numerology reasons and to better suit Indian audiences.
 Originally Raveena Tandon was cast for the role of Neha, but she was unexpectedly dropped and replaced by Sushmita Sen. Sen in turn made a lot of preparations for her role as a teacher to the blind.
 She visited schools for the blind and interacted with the students for a more-realistic feel to her role.
-Akshaye Khanna was the original choice for the role played by Arjun Rampal but things didn't work out after Akshaye Khanna rejected Saif Ali Khan was approached to play the role but he was busy with Kal Ho Naa Ho.
+Akshaye Khanna was the original choice for the role played by Arjun Rampal but things didn't work out after Akshaye Khanna rejected the role, Saif Ali Khan was approached to play the role but he was busy with Kal Ho Naa Ho.

 Vipul Shah once tickled his nephew to such an extent that he became breathless.
 This gave Vipul Shah an idea to tickle uncontrollably the character-Iliyas so that his life could be lost.